RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Introduction

-To tackle the resource-block-wise modulation diversity, this paper proposes applying semantic segmentation to the spectrogram of an OFDMA signal.
-Transforming the signal into a spectrogram is promising thanks to its natural ability to represent the signal's spectrum varying with time and frequency.
+To tackle OFDMA's resource-block-wise modulation diversity, this paper proposes applying semantic segmentation to the spectrogram of an OFDMA signal.
+Spectrogram-based signal representation is promising due to its natural ability to represent the signal's features varying with time and frequency.
 Then, semantic segmentation can detect the regions in the spectrogram corresponding to the resource blocks, so that their modulations can be determined individually.

-This paper's contributions are four-fold. \begin{itemize} \item First, we propose RiSi(\underline{R}AN-agnostic \underline{i}dentification of \underline{S}ignal \underline{i}nterference), a communication-specific semantic segmentation neural network designed for blind modulation identification.
-The proposed network is evolved from vanilla DeepLab V3+ \cite{chen2018encoderdecoder} by replacing its 2-dimensional convolutions with flattened convolution to better identify the grid-like pattern of varying modulations within OFDMA's spectrogram, and by adding the third image channel representing the signal amplitude (along with two other channels for I and Q samples respectively). \item Second, we demonstrate an effective dataset construction strategy to maximize the identification accuracy, considering the characteristics of wireless signals, e.g., channel distortions and the difference in complexity levels among modulation types. \item Next, we evaluate and optimize the performance of RiSi while adjusting its architectural parameters.
+This paper's contributions are three-fold. \begin{itemize} \item We propose RiSi(\underline{R}AN-agnostic \underline{i}dentification of \underline{S}ignal \underline{i}nterference), a communication-specific semantic segmentation neural network designed for blind modulation identification.
+The proposed network is evolved from vanilla DeepLab V3+ \cite{chen2018encoderdecoder} by replacing its 2-dimensional convolutions with flattened convolutions to better identify the grid-like pattern of varying modulations within OFDMA's spectrogram, and by adopting three-channel inputs with I sample, Q sample, and signal amplitude. \item We optimize RiSi's performance by adjusting its architectural parameters, investigating their impact on the recognition accuracy to derive the best combination of them.
 Our extensive experiments have shown that RiSi can achieve identification accuracy up to 92.9\% for BPSK and up to 75.5\% for QAMs, achieving 86\% on average over BPSK, QPSK, 16-QAM, and 64-QAM.
-In addition, RiSi is shown to outperform other existing networks in the literature signifying the importance of adopting semantic segmentation. \item Finally, we apply state-of-the-art domain generalization methods (e.g., SWAD, MLDG) to our network to improve its performance in unseen scenarios to make it truly radio agnostic.
-Its generalization performance has been shown to improve in-domain by 4-5\% and out-of-domain by 1-2\% compared to a naive approach (i.e., ERM). \end{itemize}
+In addition, RiSi is shown to outperform other existing DL models in the literature, showing its superiority. \item We apply state-of-the-art domain generalization methods (e.g., SWAD \cite{swad}, MLDG \cite{mldg}) to our network to improve its performance in unseen scenarios to make it truly RAN-agnostic.
+Its generalization performance has been shown to improve by 4-5\% in the train domain and by 1-2\% in the test domain, compared to a naive approach of applying ERM(Empirical Risk Mimization) \cite{lostDG}. \end{itemize}